Why Sleeping Next to Someone You Love Promotes a Better Night’s Rest

-Last Modified 29 September 2021 First Added 29 January 2017
+Last Modified 14 January 2022 First Added 29 January 2017

-A University of Hertfordshire survey revealed that 86 per cent of couples that slept within an inch of one another were happy in their relationships, whilst only 66 per cent of couples who slept with a distance of more than 30 inches between them could say the same.
+A University of Hertfordshire survey revealed that 86% of couples that slept within an inch of one another were happy in their relationships, whilst only 66% of couples who slept with a distance of more than 30 inches between them could say the same.
 That’s not to say that you shouldn’t feel like having your own space in bed; after all everyone’s sleep requirements are different.

 ‘one hypothesis suggests that by promoting feelings of safety and security, shared sleep in healthy relationships may lower levels of cortisol, a stress hormone.
 Sharing a bed may also reduce cytokines, involved in inflammation, and boost oxytocin, the so-called love hormone that is known to ease anxiety’.